CS-Uninorte/.github/profile/README.md

 ## Our Workshops and Activities 📚👩‍💻

+Here are some of the activities we’ve been doing (and there are many more to come!):

 - **Web Programming Workshop** 🌐👨‍💻
   Build websites from scratch over five sessions—dive deep into both backend development with **Node.js**, **APIs**, and **NoSQL databases**, and master the frontend with **React**, state management, and user experience optimization.